brianredbeard/rucat/README.md

     file (e.g., `vim: ft=rust`), or 3) the file extension.
 - **Line Numbering**: Prepend line numbers to every line with the `-n` or `--numbers` flag.
+- **Clipboard Support**: Copy output directly to the system clipboard with the `-c` or `--copy` flag.
+Supports multiple clipboard providers:
+  - Native clipboard on Windows, macOS, and Linux (X11/Wayland)
+  - Terminal escape sequences (OSC 52 for tmux/SSH, OSC 5522 for Kitty)
+  - Automatic provider detection based on your environment
 - **Flexible Input**:
   - Process multiple files and directories.
   - Read from `stdin`, allowing it to be used in shell pipelines.